 Hiring subcontractors can also increase productivity.
 Rather than assigning your employees simple and mundane tasks every day, you can outsource them to a third party.

-Outsourcing your furnishing projects to skilled subcontractors will enable your employees to focus more on more important business.
-This will help in the quick completion of projects.
+Outsourcing your furnishing projects to skilled subcontractors will enable your employees to focus more on more important business and will help in the quick completion of projects.

 There will likely come a time when your commercial construction business takes on a large project that will require the services of qualified subcontractors that also know how to find casework manufacturers.

 Such subcontractors can add value to your client.
-Subcontracting is more preferable than hiring a full-time employee.
+Subcontracting is preferable to hiring a full-time employee.

 However, when you find the right subcontractors, you might decide to offer them a more long-term position.

-With permanent employees, ending your work relationship can be a bit more complex.
+With permanent employees, ending your work relationship can be a bit more complicated.
 Not to mention, it uses up your valuable time plus costs (severance, unemployment, etc.), and sometimes it can lead to legal disputes.
-You may be forced to pay someone’s salary, although you no longer need their services.

 The law considers subcontractors as the owners and operators of their businesses.
 Therefore, they aren’t entitled to similar legal protections like employees.